Does Stress Cause Stomach Ulcers?

 Potential health effects of chronic stress

-Virtually everyone will experience some stress from time to time, such as before a job interview or in response to a troubling news story.
-However, when you experience high, ongoing stress levels over the longer term, it can start having negative effects on your physical and mental well-being.
+Experiencing stress from time to time can be normal, such as before a job interview or in response to a troubling news story.
+However, when you experience high, ongoing stress levels over the longer term, you may start experiencing negative effects on your physical and mental well-being.

-That’s because the body automatically instigates a number of physiological processes—known as the “fight-or-flight” response—when you feel stressed to prepare you to handle a threat.
+The body automatically instigates physiological processes that go into the “fight-or-flight” response when you are stressed to prepare you to handle a threat.
 These processes include an increase in epinephrine and cortisol levels, which cause higher blood pressure, a faster heart rate, and more rapid breathing.
 If you’re highly stressed much of the time, these processes continue for longer than they’re meant to, keeping you in a constant state of high alert that can cause health problems.

 According to an article by Yale Medicine, people who experience chronic stress may be at a higher risk for mental and physical health conditions such as: